 If there is a change in the family status/or the change of a child's name, it is important that the school be informed promptly of the change.
-In case of a change of custody, a copy of the portion of the court order that names the custodial parent must be on file with the school.
+In case of a change of custody, a copy of the portion of the court order that describes the custody arrangements must be on file with the school.